6thfdwp/learning-thoughts/react-reconciliation.md

-This learning starts from inspiring series of blog posts [Didact: DIY your own React](https://engineering.hexacta.com/didact-learning-how-react-works-by-building-it-from-scratch-51007984e5c5), which has been updated in his [new blog post](https://pomb.us/build-your-own-react/) with Fiber and Hooks implementations (very simplified but core concept remains true).
+This learning starts from inspiring series of blog posts [Didact: DIY your own React](https://engineering.hexacta.com/didact-learning-how-react-works-by-building-it-from-scratch-51007984e5c5), which has been updated in his [new blog post](https://pomb.us/build-your-own-react/) with Fiber and Hooks implementations (drastically simplified but core concept remains true).

 From the [React codebase overview](https://reactjs.org/docs/codebase-overview.html), the React contains 3 main packages